morrislab-pc/lab_website/content/tutorials/eeglab_erplab.md

 tags: []
 ---

-To analyse  our ERP data we use [ERPLAB Toolbox](https://erpinfo.org/erplab),
+To analyse  our ERP data we use [ERPLAB Toolbox](https://erpinfo.org/erplab).

 <!--more-->

-which is an open-source Matlab package, that extended the capabilites of another open-source Matlab package for EEG data analysis, the [EEGLAB Toolbox](https://sccn.ucsd.edu/eeglab/index.php).
+ERPLAB is an open-source Matlab package, that extended the capabilites of another open-source Matlab package for EEG data analysis, the [EEGLAB Toolbox](https://sccn.ucsd.edu/eeglab/index.php).

 This description of the [basic ERPLAB processing steps](https://github.com/lucklab/erplab/wiki/Basic-ERPLAB-Processing-Steps) provides an overview of the typical sequence of operations for analyzing an ERP experiment using the combination of EEGLAB and ERPLAB.